Analysis: Israeli domestic intelligence agency in crisis as deputy director steps down

 It should be noted that, since Zini took office, Jewish violent extremist activity in the West Bank has increased dramatically.
 At the same time, counter-terrorism operations, which are customarily led by ISA intelligence, have decreased significantly.
 In practice, complete chaos has been occurring in the West Bank, with Jewish settlers carrying out an average of about 10 violent incidents a day without any actual counter-terrorist operations taking place.

 As Israel prepares for the 2026 elections, concerns are mounting that the Israeli government, which is actively pursuing non-democratic legislation, will try to disrupt the normal course of the elections and seek to use the ISA to covertly gather information on opposition individuals and groups.
-It has been revealed that President Netanyahu tried to do this in the past but was firmly rebuffed by the prior ISA chief.
+It has been revealed that Prime Minister Netanyahu tried to do this in the past but was firmly rebuffed by the prior ISA chief.
 There is concern that Netanyahu, to whom the ISA reports directly, will try to do this again with the new ISA head, who is personally indebted to him for his appointment.

 Author: Avner Barnea* | Date: 11 January 2026 | Permalink